 Why Is Your Car Accident Settlement Taking So Long?

-Car accident settlements can vary depending on the circumstances of the collision.
+How long car accident settlements take can vary depending on the circumstances of the collision.
 The more severe the crash and the resulting injuries, the longer agreeing on a settlement will likely take.
-Whether the car insurance company accepts that its driver was at fault can also affect how long it takes to resolve your collision insurance claim.
+Whether the car insurance company accepts that its driver was at fault can also affect how long it takes to resolve your claim.

 How Long Does It Take to Reach a Settlement?